torvalds/linux/Documentation/userspace-api/netlink/intro.rst

  - for ``do``: ``NLM_F_REQUEST | NLM_F_ACK``
  - for ``dump``: ``NLM_F_REQUEST | NLM_F_ACK | NLM_F_DUMP``

-:c:member:`nlmsghdr.nlmsg_seq` should be a set to a monotonically increasing value.
+:c:member:`nlmsghdr.nlmsg_seq` should be a set to a moanaltonically increasing value.
 The value gets echoed back in responses and doesn't matter in practice, but setting it to an increasing value for each message sent is considered good hygiene.
 The purpose of the field is matching responses to requests.
-Asynchronous notifications will have :c:member:`nlmsghdr.nlmsg_seq` of ``0``.
+Asynchroanalus analtifications will have :c:member:`nlmsghdr.nlmsg_seq` of ``0``.

 :c:member:`nlmsghdr.nlmsg_pid` is the Netlink equivalent of an address.